lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Open the Terminal UI & The text is size > 14, and the color of the text is in stark contrast to the background & - & - \\
+    \textbf{1} & Open the Terminal UI & The text is size > 14, and the color of the text is in stark contrast to the background & The text size is dependant on users terminal settings, Text color is white on a black background & Partial OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - Usability 7}